Tech startup businesses

 Supporting entrepreneurs to start and grow their business will create more jobs, boost Sydney's economy, strengthen global connections and make the City a more desirable place to live, work and visit.

-The City of Sydney is looking at how we can support entrepreneurs in creative and technology start-ups with a number of pilot projects underway.
-Our focus is on creative enterprises, specifically new, innovative businesses that have technology at their core and are designed for fast growth.
+The City of Sydney has supported technology entrepreneurs through a number of pilot projects and support for industry events.
+Our focus is on new, innovative businesses that have technology at their core and are designed for fast growth.

-Start-ups can 'scale rapidly', that is the process where a start-up company quickly moves from a couple of entrepreneurs with an idea to a profitable, trading business with multiple employees.
-Information, media and technology businesses currently generate about 11% of local economic impact.
+Startups can 'scale rapidly', that is the process where a start-up company quickly moves from a couple of entrepreneurs with an idea to a profitable, trading business with multiple employees.

-In 2012, there were 1,500 Australian firms ranging in 1 or 2 person start-ups created in the past 12 months to more established businesses that have been around for a decade, according to a report produced by PwC.
-Of these start-ups:
+In 2012, there were 1,500 Australian firms ranging in 1 or 2 person start-ups created in the previous 12 months to more established businesses that had been around for a decade, according to a report produced by PwC.

-A report by Deloite Private states that Sydney has the biggest tech start-up 'ecosystem' in Australia – 55% larger than Melbourne, 6 times bigger than Brisbane and nearly 8 times larger than Perth.
+A 2012 report by Deloite Private states that Sydney has the biggest tech startup 'ecosystem' in Australia – 55% larger than Melbourne, 6 times bigger than Brisbane and nearly 8 times larger than Perth.

-Anecdotal evidence indicates a high level of activity in start-up businesses demonstrates a demand for education events, networking and office accommodation within the local area.
+Anecdotal evidence indicates this high level of activity in startup businesses demonstrates a demand for education events, networking and office accommodation within the local area.

 Connecting women entrepreneurs

-The City sponsors Springboard Enterprises, an Australian-first program to connect women with entrepreneurs, investors and industry experts.
+The City is a patron sponsor of Springboard Enterprises Australia, an Australian-first program to connect women with entrepreneurs, investors and industry experts.
 Women-led companies that successfully apply for the accelerator program receive hands-on coaching from industry experts and exposure to Springboard's network of VCs, angels, corporate investors, seasoned entrepreneurs and strategic partners in Australia and the US.